prpole/dissertation/chapter3/norris_capitalocene.md

 methods are indicated as the right answer to the problem of California wheat farming.
-That this message is presented in Spanish is perhaps a nod to the farming communities and practices that predate American annexation of California as well as the wave of especially Portuguese immigrants in whom London saw so many leads for a scientific agricultural practice.
+That this message is presented in Spanish is perhaps a nod to the farming communities and practices that predate American annexation of California as well as the wave of (especially Portuguese) immigrants in whom Jack London saw so many leads for a scientific agricultural practice.
 Annixter’s ranch embodies the possibilities for alternatives that are broken up by the monocultures of capitalism.